Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

   3.1 Create an app in the {{$localeConfig.brandName}} console, for details see: [How to create an app in {{$localeConfig.brandName}}](https://docs.authing.cn/v2/guides/app/create- app.html)

-  3.2 In the created Enterprise WeChat internal app sweep login (proxy development mode) identity source connection details page, open and associate an app created in the {{$localeConfig.brandName}} console
+  3.2 In the createdWeCom Self-built App QR Code Login(Delegated Development Mode) identity source connection details page, open and associate an app created in the {{$localeConfig.brandName}} console

 <img src="./images/013.png" >

-3.3 Experience the Enterprise WeChat internal app swipe login on the login page (proxy development mode) Third-party login
+3.3 Experience the WeCom internal app swipe login on the login page (proxy development mode) Third-party login

 <img src="./images/014.png" >